Broadcasting and ICT convergence

 - Formulation and monitoring of the broadcasting policy framework and legislation

-Key to the ICT programming are interventions made to the country’s current internet governance processes leading to the adoption of Zimbabwe’s ICT policy and the appointment of the Zimbabwe Internet Governance Forum (ZIGF).
+MISA Zimbabwe’s ICT programming is informed by current internet governance processes leading to the adoption of Zimbabwe’s ICT policy and the appointment of the Zimbabwe Internet Governance Forum (ZIGF).
 These include:

-- Consultative meetings with the Ministry of Information, Communication and Technology and Courier Services and other relevant policymakers
+- Consultative meetings with the Ministry of Information and Communication Technologies and Courier Services and other relevant policymakers.